playmakermz/arch-build-guide/README.md

 # Build Desktop With Arch linux

+Build Desktop Operating system using arch linux from zero to complete will take a lot of time for new user who don't have any experience in Building their dekstop from scr

 Membangun Operating system mengunakan arch linux dari awal hingga selesai akan mengambil waktu yang banyak kepada pengguna baru atau yang masih belum pernah mencoba mebangun dekstop mereka sendiri.